llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 This notebook uses Python instead of TableGen, and it shows you how to write a backend.

-The 2021 LLVM dev talk
+The 2021 EU LLVM Developer's Meeting talk
 [“How to write a TableGen backend”](https://www.youtube.com/watch?v=UP-LBRbvI_U) by Min-Yih Hsu is the basis for this.
 The [notebook](https://github.com/llvm/llvm-project/blob/main/llvm/utils/TableGen/jupyter/sql_query_backend.ipynb)